xta0/xta0.me/_posts/2024-11-23-GenAI-LLM-Training.md

 ## Pre-training for domain adaptation

 So far, we've emphasized that you'll generally start with an existing LLM as you develop your application.
-However, there are domain specific situation where you may find it necessary to pretrain your own model from scratch.
-For example, legal languages, medical languages.
+However, there are domain-specific situations where you may find it necessary to pretrain your own model from scratch.
+For example, legal language and medical language.

 > "sig: 1 tab po qid pc & hs" meaning Take one tablet by mouth four times a day, after meal and at bedtime